Friends: Log in

 First get yourself accepted to Queen’s University.
 You’ll need excellent marks because Queen’s is, above all, a great school.

-Meanwhile get in peak shape, and sail hard all summer.
-Come to Kingston in late August, race at CORK, then be ready for tryouts to sail for four years with the top collegiate sailing team in Canada.
+Get in peak shape, and sail hard all summer.
+Be in Kingston in late August, race at CORK, then be ready for tryouts to sail for four years with the top collegiate sailing team in Canada.

 Visit our Propects Page for more information and FAQ.